Bozoma Saint John

-Bozoma "Boz" Saint John (née Arthur) (born January 21, 1977) is a Ghanaian-American businessperson and marketing executive who was the chief marketing officer (CMO) at Netflix from August 2020 to March 2022.
+Bozoma Afiba Mamekyi Saint John-Watson (née Arthur; born January 21, 1977) is a Ghanaian-American businessperson and marketing executive who was the chief marketing officer (CMO) at Netflix from August 2020 to March 2022.
 Previously, she served as chief brand officer (CBO) at Uber from 2017 to 2018, and CMO at Endeavor from 2018 to 2020.
 Saint John was also a marketing executive at Apple Music until June 2017, after joining the company in its acquisition of Beats Music.
 From 2005 until 2014, she worked at PepsiCo, eventually serving as the head of music and entertainment marketing.
 In May 2021, she was named among the Top 50 Most Influential Female Leaders in Africa within the corporate and business sphere by Leading Ladies Africa.

 Early life

-Saint John was born to Rev. Dr. Appianda Arthur and Aba Arthur (née Enim) in Middletown, Connecticut in the United States.
+Saint John was born to Rev. Dr. Appianda Arthur and Aba Arthur (née Enim) in Middletown, Connecticut, in the United States.
 Her father was a clarinet player and member of the Ghana Army before emigrating to the United States to attend graduate school.
 When she was six months old, the family moved to Ghana, though, throughout her early childhood, her family lived between Nairobi, Kenya, and Washington, D.C.
-They settled in Colorado Springs, Colorado when she was 12.
-Saint John cites her father as her "biggest inspiration."
+They settled in Colorado Springs, Colorado, when she was 12.
+Saint John cites her father as her "biggest inspiration".

 In 1999, Saint John graduated from Wesleyan University with a degree in English and in African-American studies.
 Her father had received a PhD in ethnomusicology in 1977, also from Wesleyan.

 Her sister Alua Arthur is a lawyer and death doula.